 In addition, physicians assessing HCM patients may also request sleep apnea screenings and genetic testing.
 Due to the hereditary nature of HCM, an evaluation of first degree relatives (siblings, children and parents) of HCM patients may be recommend.

 There is no cure for hypertrophic cardiomyopathy.
 Instead, treatment concentrates on minimizing symptoms and reducing the risk of sudden cardiac death.
 Treatments may include:

 - Lifestyle changes, such as activity restrictions, healthy nutrition and proper hydration.

 - Surgery, including mitral valve repair and septal myectomy.
 Septal myectomy is a procedure to remove excess muscle from the wall between the left and right ventricles.
-This is a very intricate open heart surgery which is not offered everywhere and requires experienced surgeons such as those at Froedtert & the Medical College of Wisconsin
+This is a very intricate open heart surgery which is not offered everywhere and requires experienced surgeons such as ours.

 - Arrhythmia management, including implantable cardioverter defibrillators (ICDs).